sarah-wan/CS-3265-Project/README.md

 ### Set Up Website
 To run this website, you must set up the credentials in the conn.php file.
 If you are running your SQL Server using a MAMP/WAMP service, you should be able to find the information about the connection to the database from the website.
 If you are using another service to run your SQL Server, you should be able to retrieve that information from the connection tab in mySQL Workbench and add those credentials to the conn.php file.

+**NOTE:** There are two sections in the conn.php file where the database is being loaded using port 3306 and port 8889.
+Please update and change as you see fit.

-**Note:** Depending on if you have a Mac or Windows machine, there may be different services you need to use in order to get your machine to properly display PHP files on your web service.
+**NOTE:** Depending on if you have a Mac or Windows machine, there may be different services you need to use in order to get your machine to properly display PHP files on your web service.
 Here are some resources you can use to ensure that your PHP file runs correctly:
 * For Mac Users: https://jasonmccreary.me/articles/install-apache-php-mysql-mac-os-x-catalina/
 * For Windows Users: https://www.sitepoint.com/how-to-install-php-on-windows/

 ### Interacting with the Website
 The website consists of six different pages.
 The homepage, `index.html`, shows a description of the dataset, database, and the DML Usage in the database.
 Each of the subsequent pages interacts with the database in a different way.